Skip to content

 For a full breakdown of the 21-day and 45-day rules and what makes a waiver valid, see The OWBPA 21-Day Rule for Severance Agreements.

-What is negotiable in a large tech separation
+What is negotiable in a Meta separation package?

 Large-scale layoffs at public technology companies follow a standard company-wide package formula, but several components are open to individual negotiation.